Sermons that Stick

 Preachers who engage their listeners consider what their world looks like.
 Jesus did that.
 Preaching to a mostly agrarian society, His sermons were full of plowing, sowing and reaping analogies.
 He knew His culture, and He preached into that culture.

 Paul followed a similar pattern.
 In his sermon at Mars Hill, recorded in Acts 17, Paul appealed to his listeners' own spiritual system, to their "unknown god."
 He also consistently used athletic imagery to capture the attention of his hearers.
 The Greek culture was obsessed with fitness and athletics.
-Paul's references to contests (1 Thes.
-2:2) and winning (Phil.
-3:14) were designed to enliven the imagination of the engaged mind and gain the attention of the wandering mind.
+Paul's references to contests (1 Thessalonians 2:2) and winning (Philippians 3:14) were designed to enliven the imagination of the engaged mind and gain the attention of the wandering mind.

 How can we do the same today?
 Capturing the attention of contemporary listeners without trivializing our message is a delicate balance to strike.
 Popular culture constantly is engaged and experienced via a deluge of media; but we can provide rich, attention-grabbing ideas that create a bridge to God's Word.